Tackling 4 top engagement survey example action areas

-In particular, we’ve looked at engagement survey examples of recurring key engagement drivers that are coming up most frequently, and also at the most common development areas arising from surveys.
+Here we look at engagement survey examples of recurring key engagement drivers coming up most frequently and at common development areas arising from surveys.

 What is driving employee engagement?

-Our benchmark data (which comprises some 2.2 million+ responses from 170 organisations) shows that the factors (or ‘key drivers’, as we refer to them) that most impact upon engagement levels for the majority of organisations are as follows:
+Our benchmark data (which comprises some 2.2 million+ responses from 170 organisations) shows that the factors that most impact upon engagement levels for the majority of organisations are as follows:

 - Having opportunities for career development – a key driver for 43% of organisations